erickrr-bd/Inv-Alert/README.md

 - ElasticSearch 7.x
 - Python 3.6
 - Python Libraries
-  - elasticsearch-dsl
-  - requests
+  - libPyDialog
-  - pycurl
+  - libPyElk
-  - pythondialog
+  - libPyTelegram
-  - pycryptodome
+  - libPyLog
-  - pyyaml
+  - libPyUtils

 # Installation
 To install or update Inv-Alert, you must run the installer_inv_alert.sh executable with administrator rights.
 The installer will perform the following actions: